-A Screw collects names and happy children appear at the double swing doors and run to hug daddy dearly.
-The difficulty is the coming and the going in emotional waters.
-Always dangerous getting in or out of a bath one can slip, hugging the kids, kissing girlfriends or wives.
+A Screw collects names and happy children appear at the double swing doors and run to hug Daddy dearly.
+The difficulty is the coming and the going.
+Its always dangerous getting in or out of a bath one can slip.
+These emotional waters of hugging the kids, kissing girlfriends or wives can drown one.
 The upset is too much for too many.

 Many guys can not face a visit.